bengtssonpalme/MPBIO-BBT045-2025/sequencing_technologies_exercises.md

 Go to the appropriate directory `cd ~/NGS_algorithms/Exercise_2`

-Create a sorted and indexed BAM file using the steps 1-5 from exercise 1 (you can skip conversion to FASTA since that format is already provided).
+Create a sorted and indexed BAM file using the steps 1-5 from exercise 1.

 Commands: Same Exercise 1, except skip converting GFF3 > FASTA (you already have a reference `data/varicella.fasta`).